 Storage

-Store any leftover cranberry sauce in an airtight container in the refrigerator for three to four days.
-Looking for more holiday recipes?
+Store any leftover cranberry sauce in an airtight container in the refrigerator for two to three days.

 Easy Canned Cranberry Sauce

-If you’re team canned cranberry sauce, then I have the perfect canned cranberry sauce recipe for you.
-It’s fresh, citrusy and takes delicious canned cranberry sauce to another level.
+If you’re team Canned Cranberry Sauce, then I have the perfect canned cranberry sauce recipe for you.
+It’s fresh, citrusy and takes canned cranberry sauce to another level.

 Leave a Review »